WDI-SEA/notes/00-config-deployment/installfest/osx/unit-1.md

 ---

-We will be installing and conifguring the following tools to set up your development and classroom enviroments:
+We will be installing and configuring the following tools to set up your development and classroom enviroments:

 * Homebrew - A command line package/installation manager
 * zshell - a Unix login shell